Getting to the safest surgery plan

 The model was a vital aid for the physician and transformed planning for this case.
 The physician defined an entirely new plan upon reviewing the model, and was able to confirm that his new plan was indeed the safest option much faster than he could have done without the model.
 An entire 60 minutes faster, in fact.

-Secondary to this, the model was also used within the team to practise the procedure ahead of time.
+Secondary to this, the model was also used within the team to practice the procedure ahead of time.
 This advanced understanding supported the team in saving a further 60 minutes of time during the operation itself as they had a much clearer understanding of the relationship of the anatomical structures and VSD, having already completed a trial procedure using the model.

 This 3D model truly transformed this patient’s experience not only through a shortened length of time on the operating table, thus reducing his risk of infection and complications, but also in providing his physician with additional information that changed the course of the procedure and ensured successful results on the first attempt.